-NOTE Only one IF and Sweep Port option (Option A4J or Option AYX) can be installed at a time.
-9 Quasi Peak Detector allows quasi-peak and average measurements, as well as demodulating signals of interest.
-The 9-pin serial port is reserved for future use.
-10 Frequency Extension Assembly controls the microwave front-end components in the Agilent E7403A, E7404A, and E7405A.
+Demodulation (Option 106)" in the Options chapter for more information.
+10 Frequency Extension Assembly controls the microwave front-end components in the Agilent E4404B, E4405B, E4407B, and E4408B.
+PRESEL TUNE OUTPUT provides a signal to control external preselected mixers if External Mixing (Option AYZ) is installed.
 11 Card Slot Identification Numbers.
-Refer to Table 2-8. for card slot versus option card compatibility information.
-12 10 MHz REF IN accepts an external frequency source to provide the 10 MHz, -15 to +10 dBm as a timebase.
+Refer to Table 2-2 and Table 2-3 for card slot versus option card compatibility information.
+12 10 MHz REF IN accepts an external frequency source to provide the $10$ MHz, $-15$ to $+10$ dBm as a timebase.
 NOTE It is not necessary to connect the 10 MHz REF OUT to the 10 MHz REF IN on the rear panel of the analyzer.
 Doing so will result in a Frequency Reference Error message.
-13 10 MHz REF OUT provides a 10 MHz, 0 dBm minimum, timebase reference signal.